microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accesspackage-post-resourcerolescopes.md

 #### Request

-The following example shows a request adding an application's role to an access package's list of resource roles.
-The access package resource for the application must already have been added to the access package catalog containing this access package.
-The `role`, `resource`, and `scope` can be obtained by a [list of the resources of a catalog](accesspackagecatalog-list-resources.md).
+The following example shows a request that adds an application's role to an access package's list of resource roles.
+The access package resource for the application must already be added to the access package catalog that contains this access package.
+You can get the `role`, `resource`, and `scope` with the [list resources](accesspackagecatalog-list-resources.md) method.

 # [HTTP](#tab/http)
 <!-- {